Security

 Cloud & zero-trust: ZTNA, device posture, SASE

 Replace broad VPN with ZTNA for app-only access and require healthy device posture.
-Use SASE for unified SWG/CASB/DLP/ZTNA and consistent policies on and off network.
+Use SASE for unified SWG, CASB, DLP, and ZTNA with consistent policies.
 Tag resources, enforce least-privilege IAM, and monitor drift.

 Incident response: playbooks, tabletop, evidence

-First hour: isolate, disable suspect accounts/keys, preserve evidence, verify backups and lock immutability, coordinate out-of-band comms, then contain/eradicate/recover.
+First hour: isolate, disable suspect accounts and keys, preserve evidence, verify backups and lock immutability, coordinate out-of-band communications, then contain, eradicate, and recover.
 Run tabletop drills for BEC, lost admin laptops, ransomware in branches, and cloud token leaks.